Satisfactory Academic Progress (SAP)

 Minimum Standards

 Your eligibility for federal grants, loans, and work-study will be determined by the following standards.
 At the end of each semester (Summer, Fall, and Spring), you must be meeting the following cumulative standards.
 If a student doesn’t meet the requirements below, they will be placed on a financial aid warning, probation, or suspension depending on their history.
-Beginning with the 2023 aid year, it is LTC’s policy that aid code 77 courses will not be included in the SAP calculation as they are preparatory courses, with no credit earned and receive a pass/fail measure.
+Beginning with the 2023 aid year, it is Lakeshore College's policy that aid code 77 courses will not be included in the SAP calculation as they are preparatory courses, with no credit earned and receive a pass/fail measure.
 These courses are paid for through the Foundation.

 1. Incomplete grade (IC) – May be assigned at the discretion of the instructor.
 A grade of IC is a temporary grade and will automatically become an LF grade six weeks after the end of the term if the required coursework is not completed.
 The GPA and completion rate will be recalculated after the IC grades have been converted to the LF or a passing grade.